 A bifid earlobe occurs when the lobe is divided by a sort of notch or cleft that creates two portions of the earlobe.
 The problem can result for several reasons.
 While a congenital cleft earlobe is one of these reasons, the most common cause of this earlobe issue is simply due to a complication that arises from a piercing in the ear.
 When an earlobe tears, a cleft or split earlobe will develop.
 This is especially common among people that wear earrings of a heavier nature or ones that dangle.
 The reason for this is because tension is boosted on the earlobe.

 Over time, this tension can lead to a split earlobe.
-Thankfully, these issues, even when they are caused by a congenital defect, can easily be repaired.
-Though these repairs require surgery, the surgery is quite simple and is able to assist in the creation of a single earlobe that’s no longer split and looks fantastic.
-Facial plastic surgery in Columbus, Ohio that repairs an earlobe is a very common procedure that’s largely safe and only has minimal risks.
-The operation is simple enough and is basically designed to provide a more natural shape to the affected earlobes.
-This surgery is also useful for anyone that has suffered from an accident or injury that causes a split earlobe.
+Though these repairs require surgery, the surgery is quite simple and is able to assist in the creation of a single earlobe that’s no longer split and looks natural.
+Earlobe repair is a very common procedure that’s largely safe and only has minimal risks.

-There are plenty of reasons as to why you should have your earlobe repaired or re-pierced.
-The primary reason is that you’ll look better once your earlobe has been returned to a more natural state.
+There are several reasons to have your earlobe repaired or re-pierced.
+The primary reason is to return your earlobe to a more natural state.
 You’ll also once again have the ability to properly pierce your ear.
 While this isn’t possible immediately after the conclusion of the initial repair procedure, it’s usually doable around 3-6 months after you’ve begun the recovery process.
-Many people simply aren’t fond of how their split earlobe appears.
-If your piercing has become enlarged, your earrings will no longer fit, while fully split earlobes will need to be repaired immediately so as to avoid infection.

 In general, this specific treatment has a very high success rate.
-One of the primary advantages of having your earlobe properly repaired is that the results are permanent in most cases, so long as you avoid heavy or dangling earrings in the future.
+The results are permanent in most cases, as long as you avoid heavy earrings in the future.
 Given these results, making use of a rather simple procedure is certainly highly beneficial for you.
-Our plastic surgeons have performed many of these earlobe repairs and re-piercings over the years, so you can be confident that you will be well taken care of before, during and after the treatment at hand.
+Our plastic surgeons have performed many of these earlobe repairs and re-piercings over the years, so you can be confident that you will be well taken care of before, during, and after the treatment.

 If you require an earlobe repair from piercing or a congenital condition, the procedure for repair of the earlobe is simple and straightforward, though there are several risks that you should be aware of.
-Swelling and pain in the ear are normal, but there are instances where these side effects can worsen in severity.
-While there are several techniques available for the repair of an earlobe that is currently at a bifid position, the main technique used here makes use of double partial-thickness flaps during the procedure in order to ensure that the results are of a high quality.
+Swelling and pain in the ear are normal, but there are instances where these side effects can worsen.
+While there are several techniques available for the repair of an earlobe, the main technique used makes use of double partial-thickness flaps during the procedure in order to ensure that the results are of high quality.

 The procedure begins at first with the administration of local anesthesia in the ear.
-This nullifies any potential pain during the treatment.
 Once this is done, a small triangle is drawn in the area where the incisions are going to take place.
 This provides the surgeon with the ability to make precise and exact incisions.
 This triangle basically covers the entire split earlobe area.
 A smaller triangle is drawn inside this area, which is where the primary incisions occur.
 The main reason for this is that the triangle includes the area where the stretching or tear has occurred.

-Once the area has been removed by the surgeon, the remaining flaps are basically brought together to form a single earlobe.
-At this point, the flaps are sutured, and you’ll discover that your earlobe appears perfectly normal now.
-It’s important to note that the techniques used with an earlobe repair from piercing can differ somewhat, depending on if the hole has simply become enlarged or if the earlobe has been cut entirely.
-No matter the reason, the procedure remains simple.
-Once the sutures have been closed, a bandage will be applied and recovery can begin.
+Once the area has been removed by the surgeon, the remaining flaps are basically together to form a single earlobe.
+At this point, the flaps are sutured, and you’ll discover that your earlobe appears perfectly normal.
+Once the sutures have been closed, a bandage will be applied, and recovery can begin.

-You should expect some basic swelling, redness and pain around the earlobe for a couple of weeks.
-The area can remain tender for up to a month, but not in a way that should heavily affect how you live your life.
-As with most types of plastic surgery, it’s important that you don’t perform any strenuous activities, as the sutures must remain in place for a couple of weeks in order for the treatment area to heal properly.
+You should expect some basic swelling, redness, and pain around the earlobe for a couple of weeks, and the area may remain tender for up to a month.
+As with most types of plastic surgery, it’s vital that you don’t perform any strenuous activities, as the sutures must remain in place for a couple of weeks for the treatment area to heal correctly.

-Basically, anyone that’s suffering from a bifid earlobe is a great candidate for this procedure.
-If you desire a more natural appearance for your ear, this simple treatment will assist you in repairing the area and helping you get to the point where you can actually re-pierce the ear.
-If you’ve become emotionally distressed at any point due to the existence of this condition, then you’ll definitely be a good candidate for the repair procedure.
-The most ideal candidates include those that fully understand the risks and have realistic expectations for the results, as well as those that are healthy.
+Anyone suffering from a bifid earlobe is a great candidate for this procedure.
+If you desire a more natural appearance for your ear, this simple treatment will assist you in repairing the area and helping you get to the point where you can re-pierce the ear.
+The ideal candidates include those that fully understand the risks and have realistic expectations for the results, as well as those that are healthy.
 Before going through with the procedure, an initial consultation will take place to determine if you’re a good candidate for the surgery.

 A: Though most of these procedures are quite simple to perform, the length that they take to complete primarily depends on the extent of the condition or the placement of the scar tissue in the earlobe.
 With the technique we use, the procedure should take around one to two hours to complete following the administration of anesthesia.
 If this treatment is meant for a congenital cleft earlobe repair, the time of the procedure will likely be around one hour.

-A: Following the conclusion of the procedure, ointment will be applied daily over the ear to allow it to heal properly.
+A: Following the conclusion of the procedure, an ointment will be applied daily over the ear to allow it to heal correctly.
 Since the earlobe is such a tender area of the body, small amounts of discomfort should be expected once the anesthesia has dissipated.
 The stitches or sutures are typically not removed until a week has passed.
-Only then are they safe to take off.
-Some swelling and mild discomfort might occur for a few weeks after the repair, but this is normal.
-Results are basically immediate.
-A re-piercing in the repaired ear can typically occur after 4-6 weeks.
+Some swelling and mild discomfort might occur for a few weeks after the repair.
+Re-piercing the repaired ear can usually be done after 4-6 weeks.

 A: As with all plastic surgery procedures, there are numerous risks that you should take into account before going forward with the procedure.
 Local anesthesia will be provided to you at the very onset of treatment.
 While rare, there are some instances where patients won’t react well to this anesthesia, which comes in the form of some mild side effects.
-It’s also possible, though unlikely, that the earlobe won’t look as good as you believed that it would following the treatment.
-Despite the fact that incisions are being placed directly onto the earlobe, this procedure is minimally invasive.
-Swelling or pain might occur at a more severe amount than is supposed to occur.
-If this happens, consult your doctor immediately.
+It’s also possible, though unlikely that the earlobe won’t look as you believed that it would following the treatment.
+Swelling or pain may occur; if this happens, consult your doctor immediately.